BAMresearch/aRTist-handbook/docs/_sources/tutorial_multi_component_parts.rst.txt

 	We use the *Solid* module to create a sphere that we will use as an air pocket.

 You can choose the :guilabel:`Type` of solid that you would like to generate.
 Examples for the available types are shown in :numref:`availableSolids`.
 For each solid, you can tune its geometric properties.
-Typically, the aspect ratio can be controlled with the parameters :guilabel:`X`, :guilabel:`Y` and :guilabel:`Z` which specify the dimensions of the bounding box. :guilabel:`W` is an additional parameter that is sometimes necessary, for example to set the diameter of a tube's inner hole or the size of the foundation of a wedge that is not angled.
+Typically, the aspect ratio can be controlled with the parameters :guilabel:`X`, :guilabel:`Y` and :guilabel:`Z` which specify the dimensions of the bounding box. :guilabel:`W` is an additional parameter that is sometimes necessary, for example to set the diameter of a tube's inner hole or the size of the foundation of a wedge (i.e. the part that is not angled).

 :guilabel:`Phi steps` basically controls the resolution of the solid's mesh, or the number of steps on a step wedge. :guilabel:`Theta steps` is available for ellipsoids if you create a :guilabel:`regular ellipsoid grid`.
 In this case, :guilabel:`phi` and :guilabel:`theta` refer to the two angles of a spherical coordinate system.